dalesgit/obsidian/pages/diocese-southwest-florida.md

 			  ![Unnamed](https://s3.amazonaws.com/dfc_attachments/images/3633393/unnamed.png)
 - Safe Church training
 	- 30 page diocesan policies for the "Protection of Children and Youth from Abuse"
 		- there is a form for reporting of **concern** about an inappropriate situation
 		- p.
-15 there is a checkmark system for agreeing to the poilicy, but my browser
+15 there is a checkmark system for agreeing to the poilicy, but my browser/system didn't work.
+Also a signature line.
+	- Policy for the prevention of sexual exploitation of adults -
 - DOING Application to be certified to supply collapsed:: true
   :LOGBOOK: